But we always hear the phrase that we need to consume everything in moderation.

 How do you use quinoa and oats?

-Check out these two other superfoods that are extremely beneficial for your health.
+Check out these two other superfoods from the group of starchy foods that are extremely beneficial for your health.